Introduction

 We crafted this list leveraging the knowledge of software engineers, IT experts, and finance managers with decades of experience.

-best interest of accounts payable teams in mind, and doesn’t aim to discredit any of the mentioned software providers.
+The software evaluation takes into consideration critical, technical characteristics, with the best interest of accounts payable teams in mind, and doesn’t aim to discredit any of the mentioned software providers.

 In-depth AP software comparison